MrNavneetChauhan/Zara_Clone/README.md

   </tr>
 </table>

                                                         **Introduction to Landing Page**

 ![image](https://user-images.githubusercontent.com/93375038/153738847-82830cbb-a14c-47bc-afb1-28e9ca4725a1.png)
 Already clicked on menu bar, and have different icons on the navbar.
+And you can also visits to the next and previous section.

+                                                        **Signup/SignIn Authentication**